bosankus/ReposNews/README.md

 - Coroutine - for async operations
 - Glide for image loading
 - Hilt: for dependency injection
-- Kotlin Coroutines for managing background threads with simplified code and reducing needs for callbacks
+- Kotlin Coroutines: for managing background threads with simplified code and reducing needs for callbacks

 ##Upcomings:
 - News search option
 - To convert into clean code architecture: Issue: #1
+- To modularize app, new module with MVP architecture: Issue: #2
-- Add testing for entire app
+- Add testing for entire app: #3

 ## Contributing